Other Mountain Bike Rides

 Battle on the Beach

-Having fun on the Shand Tumshie (Battle of the Beach 2019)
+Having fun on the Shand Tumshie at the Battle of the Beach

-This page hosts a collection of GPS tracklogs from some of my my off-road mountain bike rides.
-These are records of rides I have done when on holiday or otherwise well and truly away from my home on the south coast of England.
+This page hosts a collection of GPS tracklogs from some of the off-road mountain bike rides I have done when on holiday or otherwise well and truly away from my home on the south coast of England.
+You can:

 Ride Description Miles Total Miles off road Climb Feet